anukritijha246/anukritijha246.github.io/_posts/2019-5-12-inception-bar-in-phishing.md

 ---
 layout: post
-title: CPU, GPU and TPU in deep learning
+title: Inception Bar and Phishing- A new vulnerability
 ---

 Developer James Fischer recently documented a possible phishing attack which works by masking the URL bar of the Chrome for mobile and show a fake URL instead.
 This new fake bar has been dubbed as the ‘inception bar’.